gustavopolonio/netflix-clone/README.md

 # :rocket: Features
 - :blue_book: The [The movie db API](https://www.themoviedb.org/documentation/api) provides all the films and tv shows information.
-- :office: You can scroll the film lists clicking int he arrow left and right.
+- :office: You can scroll the film lists clicking in the arrow left and right.

 # :construction_worker: How to Use